 What are the Magic Ingredients of Apple Cider Vinegar

-The miraculous claims for the healing power and weight loss benefits of apple cider vinegar supposedly relate to its apparent nutritional content.
+The miraculous claims for the healing power and apple cider vinegar for weight loss supposedly relate to its apparent nutritional content.

 Apple cider vinegar is said to be rich in minerals, fiber, enzymes, vitamins (especially calcium, potassium and beta-carotene) pectins and amino acids.